LoopNav: Benchmarking Spatial Consistency in World Models: Related Work

 \subsection{World Models}

 The goal of a world model is to simulate the environment: Given the current state and action, it predicts the next state and the corresponding reward.
-World models were originally proposed to improve sample efficiency in reinforcement learning \citep{oh2015actionconditionalvideopredictionusing,worldmodelHa}.
-In the context of model-based reinforcement learning, numerous studies have explored various architectural designs of world models.
-Dreamer \citep{dreamer,dreamerV2,dreamerV3} uses a Recurrent State Space Model (RSSM) and achieves human-level performance on Atari games.
-TWM \citep{TWM} adapts DreamerV2’s RSSM to use a transformer architecture.
-IRIS \citep{iris} builds image tokens with discrete autoencoder and adopts an autoregressive transformer.
-DIAMOND \citep{diamond} leverages diffusion models to generate future frames.
-These architectures, to varying degrees, retain information from the past to aid in future image prediction; however, they still lack an effective memory design capable of maintaining long-horizon spatial consistency.
+World models were originally proposed to improve sample efficiency in reinforcement learning \citep{oh2015actionconditionalvideopredictionusing,worldmodelHa,dreamer,dreamerV2,dreamerV3,TWM,diamond}.
+Different architectures, to varying degrees, retain information from the past to aid in future image prediction; however, they still lack an effective memory design capable of maintaining long-horizon spatial consistency.

-Beyond model-based reinforcement learning, the potential of world models has also been increasingly explored in other domains.
-Playable Video Generation \citep{menapace2021playablevideogeneration}, gameNGen \citep{gameNGen}, Oasis \citep{oasis} investigate the potential of using world models as game engines.
-GAIA \citep{hu2023gaia1generativeworldmodel}, DriveDreamer \cite{DriveDreamer}, vista \citep{vista} explores their application in autonomous driving.
-In robotics, two of the most significant challenges are the scarcity of training data and the high cost of model training.
-The emergence of world models offers a promising direction for addressing these two major challenges.
-UniSim \citep{unisim} learns a universal simulator for robot manipulation.
-DayDreamer \citep{wu2022daydreamerworldmodelsphysical} employs world model for real-world robot learning.
-NWM \citep{bar2024navigationworldmodels} investigates visual navigation problem in world model.
-In almost all downstream tasks—especially those involving decision-making such as autonomous driving and navigation—maintaining spatial consistency is a critical requirement.

-From a more unified perspective, world models can be viewed as action-conditioned video generation models.
-In computer vision, generating videos has been a long standing challenge \citep{yang2024videonewlanguagerealworld}.
-Recent approaches leverage transformers, and diffusion models \citep{chen2024diffusionforcingnexttokenprediction,song2025historyguidedvideodiffusion} to generate longer, more coherent video sequences.
-From the perspective of video modeling, maintaining spatial consistency across frames—especially over long temporal horizons—remains a critical and unsolved challenge.